shlima/srp6a-webcrypto/README.md

 // 3) send client's public key and proof to the server const proof = challenge.proof const publicKey = challenge.publicKey

+// 4) get server proof and validate it client.isProofValid(serverProof)
+// 5) now you have identical session key with server client.secretKey()
 ```

 ## SRP Group Parameters